-- Level up access to social, educational and economic opportunities in all areas particularly those currently constrained by poor connectivity - reducing isolation, exclusion and inequality - Work towards essential goods and services being accessible within 30 minutes, without the need to drive.
-This will include improving digital connectivity and digital or mobile service delivery as well as transport solutions - Maintain and improve access to important regional and national destinations through our strategic transport networks - Aim for half of rural car journeys to be shifted to sustainable modes - Reduce the number of people killed or seriously injured on our roads and improve safety and perceptions of safety on public and active transport - Improve access to and safety on all modes of transport for vulnerable and disabled travellers
+- Level up access to social, educational and economic opportunities in all areas particularly those currently constrained by poor connectivity reducing isolation, exclusion and inequality - Work towards essential goods and services being accessible within 30 minutes, without the need to drive.
+This will include improving digital connectivity and digital or mobile service delivery as well as transport solutions - Maintain and improve access to important regional and national destinations through our strategic transport networks - Aim for half of rural car journeys to be shifted to sustainable modes. - Reduce the number of people killed or seriously injured on our roads and improve safety and perceptions of safety on public and active transport - Improve access to and safety on all modes of transport for vulnerable and disabled travellers

-- A1.
-We will undertake research, seek opportunities and conduct pilot studies to improve connectivity in rural areas and make rural transport services more affordable for both users and providers. - A2.
-We will work with partners as part of our Regional Centre of Excellence approach to facilitate the delivery of active and public transport infrastructure and services that cross local boundaries. - A3.
-We will work to identify areas of 'double deprivation' in the region, i.e. areas with both poor digital and poor transport connectivity that inhibit access to services, and work to identify solutions. - A4.
-We will work with Network Rail, Transport for Wales and other partners to deliver on priority outputs from our Rail Strategy and the Western Gateway Partnership Rail Vision to 2050. - A5.
-We will work with Network Rail and GWR to complete Business Case assessments for service enhancements on the Heart of Wessex Line and the Bristol to Oxford line and take forward
+A1.
+We will undertake research, seek opportunities and conduct pilot studies to improve connectivity in rural areas and make rural transport services more affordable for both users and providers.

+A2.
+We will work with partners as part of our Regional Centre of Excellence approach to facilitate the delivery of active and public transport infrastructure and services that cross local boundaries.

+A3.
+We will work to identify areas of "double deprivation" in the region, i.e. areas with both poor digital and poor transport connectivity that inhibit access to services, and work to identify solutions.

+A4.
+We will work with Network Rail, Transport for Wales and other partners to deliver on priority outputs from our Rail Strategy and the Western Gateway Partnership Rail Vision to 2050.

-- recommendations from Network Rail's strategic studies including Dorset (Dorset Metro), Wiltshire, West of England Line, Bristol to Exeter and Birmingham, Greater Bristol, Gravity Park to Bristol Port and Salisbury, Wareham and Bournemouth stations. - A6.
+A5.
+We will work with Network Rail and GWR to complete Business Case assessments for service enhancements on the Heart of Wessex Line and e Bristol to Oxford line and take forward recommendations from Network Rail's strategic studies including Dorset (Dorset Metro), Wiltshire, West of England Line, Bristol to Exeter and Birmingham, Greater Bristol, Gravity Park to Bristol Port and Salisbury, Wareham and Bournemouth stations.

+A6.
 We will work with coach operators and Local Authorities via our South West Coach Forum to enhance the role of coach in the regional transport offer, take forward the interventions identified in our 2023 Coach Strategy and establish the feasibility of new strategic coach routes.
-We will work with Bristol Airport and other partners to maximise coach connection opportunities offered by the forthcoming public transport interchange. - A7.
-We will further develop our Cycling Strategy to identify a strategic cycling network for the region, then work with local partners and Active Travel England to seek opportunities to deliver new infrastructure. - A8.
-We will work with National Highways to shape and deliver regional priorities as part of current and future Road Investment Strategies including M4 to Dorset Coast and Stonehenge, and existing schemes including A417, A303,
+We will work with Bristol Airport and other partners to maximise coach connection opportunities offered by the forthcoming public transport interchange.

+A7.
+We will further develop our Cycling Strategy to identify a strategic cycling network for the region, then work with local partners and Active Travel England to seek opportunities to deliver new infrastructure.

+A8.
+We will work with National Highways to shape and deliver regional priorities as part of current and future Road Investment Strategies including M4 to Dorset Coast and Stonehenge, and existing schemes including A417, A303, credit: Bristol Airport

 M5 Junction 9 and Strategic Road Network Urban Areas (Bristol).
 We will also support Local Authorities to identify and deliver appropriate schemes on the Major Road Network and prepare for future funding opportunities.
-These schemes should also provide improvements for walking, wheeling and public transport.
+These schemes should also provide improvements for walking, wheeling, and public transport.